mongodb/docs/mongodb/source/server-status.rst

 .. describe:: globalLock.currentQueue

-   The ``globalLock.currentQueue`` data structure value provides more granular information about the number of operations queued because of a lock.
+   The ``globalLock.currentQueue`` data structure value provides more granular information concerning the number of operations queued because of a lock.

 .. describe:: globalLock.currentQueue.total